amorphic/braubuddy/docs/introduction.rst

 Extensible
 ^^^^^^^^^^

-The various *Braubuddy* :ref:`components` are designed to be extended.
-Consult the :ref:`guidelines <contribute>` if you'd like to request or contribute support for a particular component.
+The various *Braubuddy* :ref:`components <components>` are designed to be extended.
+Consult the :ref:`contribution guidelines <contribute>` if you'd like to request or contribute support for a particular component.